DrEmpiricism/Optimize-Offline/README.md

 - If maintaining fully updated OEM images, it's best to integrate offline updates into the image BEFORE running Optimize-Offline.
 - Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the script or the registry while the script is optimizing.
 - Optimize-Offline requires PowerShell version 5.0 and a 64-bit environment.
+- Read the ReadMe files in the 'Content\Additional' directories for important information regarding user-specific content.

 ## Calling Optimize-Offline ##